 Stay in spacious, permanent Meru-style tents with en-suite bathrooms.
 These walk-in canvas tents feature comfortable twin beds, simple furnishings, mosquito netting and small outdoor areas with camping chairs.
 The tented lounge-dining area and outdoor boma are ideal for sitting back and taking in the sounds and sights of this untamed environment in comfort.

-Early this morning we depart from Maun, driving southwest to Ghanzi, in the heart of the Kalahari Desert.
+Back in Maun, we board our safari truck and drive southwest to Ghanzi, in the heart of the Kalahari Desert.
 Here we have the opportunity to meet some of the local San community (known colloquially as Bushmen) and learn about their culture and traditions.
 The traditional San people are indigenous to Southern Africa, having inhabited the area for over 30 000 years, surviving in harsh conditions as nomadic hunter-gatherers.
 In the afternoon you can join an optional San walk in the Kalahari to find out more about their survival techniques using local flora and fauna.
 Their story is fascinating.

 This evening we watch San traditional dancing and you can stay in a traditional hut (small extra cost) for a pukka San experience.